 The Duke of Cambridge Stakes was one of several races across Europe introduced in 2004 to encourage horses to carry on racing within the continent.
 The thinking behind it was that by providing races specifically for older horses, trainers and owners would be less likely to export horses or prematurely retire them to stud.
 While it’s hard to say how effective the scheme has been, this race has certainly been a real success.

 Initially called the Windsor Forest Stakes, the one mile race adopted its new name in 2013 in order to honour Prince William, the Duke of Cambridge.
 Fillies and mares are both eligible to compete providing they are aged four years or above.
-The race takes place on the second day of Royal Ascot, a big player on the supporting card to the Prince of Wales’s Stakes.
+The race normally takes place on the second day of Royal Ascot (day one in 2020), where it is a big player on the supporting card to the Prince of Wales’s Stakes.

 ALJAZZI BREAKS FOUR-YEAR-OLD DOMINANCE

-For nine renewals running, a four-year-old horse claimed victory the Duke of Cambridge Stakes.
+For nine renewals running between 2009 and 2017, a four-year-old horse claimed victory the Duke of Cambridge Stakes.
 The run was finally broken in 2018 as the five year old bay mare, Aljazzi outpaced the younger Tribute Act during the final stages.
 It is only the second time a five year old has clinched glory in this race though so younger runners should remain your preference in this race.
 Soviet Song stands as the sole six year old who has won this race although a year prior she was rated the best older filly in the world.

 GROUP EXPERIENCE VITAL